 Some of the standard problems of maxima and minima wherein a definite integral affords the fundamental form of expression.

 331. Research in Mathematics.
-Credit and hours of work arranged in consultation with the head of the department; I and II.
+Credit to be arranged; I and II.
 Required of all candidates for the master's degree whose major work is in the Department of Mathematics.

 Military Science and Tactics